Haddington: Transport

-Haddington sits 1 km south of the A1 dual carriageway linking Edinburgh to London.
-The town is currently served by the bus companies Borders Buses, Prentice Coaches, Eve Coaches and East Coast Buses.
-These buses facilitate travel to Edinburgh, Berwick-upon-Tweed, and several other towns and villages in East Lothian.
+Haddington sits approximately half a mile to the south of the A1 dual carriageway linking Edinburgh to London.
+The town is currently served by the bus operators Borders Buses, Prentice Coaches, Eve Coaches and East Coast Buses.
+These buses facilitate travel to Edinburgh, Berwick-upon-Tweed, and Haddington overall serves as a major transport hub to several other towns and villages in East Lothian.
 Since the withdrawal of many First Scotland East services in June 2012, the contracts for the 121 Haddington to North Berwick and the 123 Gifford Circle passed back to the Dunbar-based firm Eve Coaches.
-The nearest rail station is at Drem, 4 mi to the north, which is served by regular Edinburgh to North Berwick trains.
-Haddington was once served by its own railway branch line which carried passengers for over a century from 1846 to 1949.
-There have been proposals to reopen or extend a railway line to Haddington to ease road congestion, but nothing has come to fruition in regards to this.
+These services are now provided by East Coast Buses.
+The nearest railway station is at Drem, 4 mi to the north, which is served by regular trains from Edinburgh to North Berwick.
+Haddington was once served by its own railway line which carried passengers for just over a century from 1846-1949.
+There have been numerous proposals to reopen or extend a railway line to Haddington to ease road congestion; but nothing has come to fruition in regards to this.